 - Two Academic Letters of Reference

-To facilitate consideration of application, please submit the completed application form and the items 1-3 above to our Faculty Office (10/F Cheng Yu Tung Tower) 2 weeks before the application deadline, i.e. no later than mid-January.
+To facilitate consideration of application, please submit items 1-4 to our Faculty Office (10/F Cheng Yu Tung Tower) 2 weeks before the application deadline, i.e. no later than mid-January, for review.
 If your application has been endorsed, the Faculty Office will return the submitted documents together with the Letter of Permission to you.
-Please arrange for the completed application form and the full sets of documents (1-4 above) to be sent to The Peter A. Allard School of Law, UBC directly at the following address:
+Please arrange the full sets of documents (1 – 5 above) to be sent to The Peter A. Allard School of Law, UBC directly at the following address:

 University of British Columba